South African farmers dream of drought cover on climate front line

 Ramashia, who said his ministry was attempting to eke out the money from its budget for the subsidies scheme, said the priority was to help the smaller farmers.

-An industry pilot project that started this month, led by the country's largest non-life insurer Santam (SNTJ.J), aims to cover around 50 smallholders with a product linked to soil moisture, measured via satellite, according to Santam's head of agriculture Gerhard Diedericks said.
+An industry pilot project that started this month, led by the country’s largest non-life insurer Santam, aims to cover around 50 smallholders with a product linked to soil moisture, measured via satellite, according to Santam’s head of agriculture Gerhard Diedericks said.

 Premiums would be added onto loans farmers already obtain via agricultural cooperatives or other organisations that provide supplies like seeds